Joe In The Future

 The first Joe in the Future story was developed by writers Horatio Weisfeld and Peter Koch as a short comic book story after Weisfeld, during the late 1980s, was served a cockroach in his food at a Chinese restaurant and imagined the same event playing out in a futuristic setting.
-That scenario was eventually appropriated by artist Arthur Suydam, a mutual friend of both Weisfeld and Koch, for an episode of Suydam's Cholly and Flytrap series in Marvel Comics Epic Magazine.
+That scenario was eventually appropriated by artist Arthur Suydam, a mutual friend of both Weisfeld and Koch, for an episode of Suydam's Cholly and Flytrap series in Marvel Comics' Epic Illustrated.
 After this, Weisfeld continued to develop more Joe in the Future material with Koch and, in the early 1990s, commissioned 3 pages of comic artwork from acclaimed Batman illustrator Trevor Von Eeden for what would become artwork featured in both first episode of Joe in the Future in Heavy Metal Magazine and a 3-minute animation that was made from scans of the comic page panels.
 Weisfeld then submitted the story to both Heavy Metal Magazine and Tundra publishing but it was rejected, and it would be 10 years before Joe in the Future was finally printed in Heavy Metal, after Weisfeld, having had success developing Penthouse Comix, and had become acquainted with Heavy Metal editor Howard Jurofsky.
 It was eventually printed in the Jan 2002 issue.
-The second Joe in the Future story then appeared in Heavy Metal in 2003.
+The second Joe in the Future story then appeared in Heavy Metal during the following year.

+The plot line of Joe in the Future: The 4th Dimension (Heavy Metal Volume 27 Issue # 5 / 2003) involves phantasmagoric nano-virus introduced by skin contact with marketing flyer handed to unsuspecting passerby on city street corner.

+The January 2007 Heavy Metal Magazine included Joe in the Future story (The Reminder Droid) involving corporate armored lawbots that track and seize property from humans and one another.
+The scenario culminates in an extended legal discourse between two lawbots that devolves into violence; an early visual representation of conflict between lawbots in common law, corporate law and day to day human existence.

 2012 Inkpot Award winner Trevor Von Eeden has illustrated several Joe in the Future stories.
-Other artists have included George Freeman and Floyd Hughes.
+Other artists have included George Freeman and British production designer, Floyd Hughes.